 Open Doors of York 2018

 A rare chance to visit private homes and gardens in York Harbor, Maine.

 We will hold our fourth annual OPEN DOORS OF YORK, home and garden tour, on June 22 and 23, from 10am to 4pm.
 This year’s tour opens the doors to private homes in York Harbor.
 The tour highlights one of the York’s finest early houses, and provides a rare opportunity for visitors to see inside several stately summer cottages along the York River, and enjoy exclusive views of York Harbor.
 The tour includes access to four private homes, as well as the historic Sayward-Wheeler House (owned by Historic New England), York Harbor Inn’s 1730 Harbor Crest Inn (formerly the Mercer Mansion), and St. George’s Episcopal Church.

-Refreshments catered by chef Jason Miller of York 54 will be available for an additional fee at a tented venue in one of the gardens.
-Lunch tickets are available online when purchasing event tickets in advance, or at the venue.
+A picnic lunch catered by York Harbor Inn will be available at a tented venue in Moulton Park.
+Lunch tickets are $15 and are available online when purchasing event tickets in advance, or at the venue.